Acetaminophen Side Effects Include 100,000

 Arthritis-Relief-Naturally explores clinically-proven, natural alternatives for pain relief of arthritis that safely reduce harmful side effects of drugs.

-As an example, one featured natural pain relief complex is a proven, excellent substitute for acetaminophen or NSAIDs.
-It is effective against the 5 Lox and Cox 2 pain pathways--both of the major pathways—and is the only natural supplement of its kind on the market.
+As an example, one featured natural pain relief complex is a proven, excellent substitute and escape from acetaminophen side effects, or NSAID side effects.
+This natural pain product that features nature's anti-inflammatory, boswellia, combined with the ancient herb,.safflower, is effective against the 5 Lox and Cox 2 pain pathways--both of the major pathways—and is the only natural supplement of its kind on the market.

 Its formulation and synergy is so unique that there's a patent pending on it.
 It’s manufactured by the number one natural nutrition company in the U.S.